If youre a product marketer in 2025, odds are youre stretched thin, strategically vital, and quietly burning out.

-The confirms what most of us already knew: product marketing is no longer a support function, it鈥檚 a strategic growth engine.
+The confirms what most of us already knew: product marketing is no longer a support function, its a strategic growth engine.
 And while that shift should feel like a win, most PMMs are left managing more responsibilities than ever, without the team or tools to keep up.

-That鈥檚 changed.
+Thats changed.

 - Shape positioning and narrative